-Whenever I make blueberry grunt, I think of my brother, Adopamop.
+Whenever I make blueberry grunt, I think of my brother.
 Mostly because when we were kids we would replace the word “grunt” with an actual grunt.
-This was endlessly entertaining.
+It was endlessly entertaining.
 (For us.)
+(Only us.)

 Sweet, juicy blueberries combined with soft dumplings.
 If lovin’ this is wrong, I don’t wanna be right.
-Blueberries are available at our local stores in five-pound boxes right now.
-Deeeelightful!
 Apparently, wild blueberries are the Provincial Berry of Nova Scotia (as declared by an Act of the House Assembly).
 And Nova Scotia is the largest producer of these little blue gems in Canada.
 Also, Oxford, Nova Scotia is the blueberry capital of Canada.
 I’m not sure who decided that, but they’ve got it scrolled across a huge sign as you enter town.
 Oxford hosts a lot of events that you’d probably enjoy, such as: the Wild Blueberry Bash, the Wild Blueberry Miniature Horse Show, the Wild Blueberry Amazing Race, and a Duck Race.
-I’m not sure how the duck race is related to blueberries, but it sounds wicked awesome.
+I’m not sure how the duck race is related to blueberries, but it sounds pretty awesome.

 This traditional Nova Scotian dessert is super easy to make.
 You drop spoonfuls of dough into an ocean of simmering blueberries, and then cover it all with a lid.
 And like magic, when it’s time to lift the lid, you’ve got huge dumplings to spoon out into bowls.
 And then you ladle the hot blueberries all over top.

 Of course, when you make it at your next family event, you can laugh at everyone’s blue teeth.
 That’s the side effect of my prescribed dessert for you: blue teeth.
-But you won’t tell your friends and family why you’re laughing.
-Nope.
+But don’t tell your friends and family why you’re laughing.
 Not even if you know they are heading to another engagement right after yours.

 . . .

-recipe: a traditional Nova Scotian recipe, passed on to me by Rosie Beaucoup, original source unknown and possibly lost at sea
+recipe: a traditional Nova Scotian recipe, passed on to me by my mother, original source unknown and possibly lost at sea